OUP/mymaths-calculator/README.md

 # Known errors

 The following buttons are still idle:
-`frac`
-`%`
 `ENG`
 `π`
-shifted buttons
+some shifted buttons

-Using multiple decimal points in a number outputs weird values instead of `syntax error`.

-Output values can be imprecise due to solvable errors with floating point arithmetic.
+Output values can be imprecise when dividing by large numbers or decimals.

 # Compulsory improvements